ibm-cloud-docs/vpc/par-about.md

 {{site.data.keyword.attribute-definition-list}}

 # About public address ranges
-{: #about-par}

-You can now create and use public address ranges in the Frankfurt and Madrid regions, if your account has been approved for access.
-To request access to Public Address Ranges for VPC, contact your IBM representative.
-{: preview}

 A public address range is a contiguous set of public IPs that you can reserve and bind to a VPC in an availability zone.
 {: shortdesc}